airs0urce/arduino_bicycle_turn_signals/README.md

 - One Arduino Pro Mini 3v 8Mhz.

 - "FTDI FT232RL USB To TTL" to upload code to Arduino Pro Mini.
 Remember to change toggle to 3v on the board before connecting to Arduino Pro Mini.
-Also soldering is not required, just put FTDI pins in holes of Pro Mini and upload sketch (bicycleTurns.ino):
+Also soldering is not required, just put FTDI pins in holes of Pro Mini and upload the sketch (BicycleTurnSignals.ino):
 ![IMG_3745](https://user-images.githubusercontent.com/109203/98669690-4712c600-2384-11eb-8d3c-eab1f79b2edf.png)